National College of Education

-These Competency Appraisals are tools used to assess the active involvement of the teacher candidate with the cooperating teacher and the students during their student teaching experiences.
-The cooperating teacher, the student teacher, and the NLU supervisor each complete competency appraisals at the end of the practicum experience related to the student teacher’s performance in the classroom and at the midterm and final for the student teaching experience.
-These Competency Appraisals help determine the course grade for the experiences and become part of the student teacher’s permanent record at the university.
+Competency Appraisals are tools used to assess the active involvement of the teacher candidate [the National Louis student] with the cooperating teacher and the students during experiences in elementary classrooms.
+The cooperating teacher, the teacher candidate, and the university supervisor [if assigned] each complete a competency appraisal at the end of the experience related to the teacher candidate’s performance in the classroom.
+These Competency Appraisals help determine the course grade for the experience and become part of the teacher candidate’s permanent record at the university.

 Please indicate the level of competency attained by the teacher candidate for each indicator.
 You are encouraged to include comments to support the assessments.
 Please do not complete more than one competency appraisal.

 Please complete the electronic appraisals.
 You are asked to print a hard copy when you have finished.
-The three appraisals will be signed and submitted to the seminar leader.
+The appraisals will be signed at an evaluation conference and submitted to the seminar leader.